 - Set up Direct Deposit of funds into your Balance Account;

-- Load cash into and withdraw funds from your Balance Account at several retail stores throughout the U.S.; and
+- Load cash into your Balance Account at several retail stores throughout the U.S.; and

 - Transfer proceeds from checks into your Balance Account using our remote check capture feature.

 You may transfer money into your Balance Account from any bank account linked to your personal PayPal account by requesting an electronic transfer from your bank account.

 Money sent by someone else to your personal PayPal account will automatically be placed in your Balance Account.

 To receive money in a currency your Balance Account is not currently configured to accept, it may be necessary to create a balance in your Balance Account in that currency or convert the money into another currency.
 Certain currencies can only be received by converting the money into another currency that PayPal allows you to hold.
 If the money is converted, PayPal’s transaction exchange rate (including our currency conversion spread) will be used.